Code-Institute-Submissions/the_appleshop_reloaded/README.md

 * login: admin
 * password: Codeinstitute

-* To checkout purchases, the stripe test creditcard number 4242 4242 4242 4242 with CVV 111 can be used.
+* To checkout purchases, the stripe test creditcard number 4242 4242 4242 4242 with CVV 111 and any future 'valid til date' can be used.

 [![Build Status](https://travis-ci.org/poldi2018/the_appleshop_reloaded.svg?branch=master)](https://travis-ci.org/poldi2018/the_appleshop_reloaded)